VladHilea/Vortex-Rev-Social-Network-Website/README.md

 # Vortex-Rev-Social-Network-Website

 This is a social network website with full functionality of a social network website.
-FOR SECURITY REASONS THE CONFIG FILE IS CHANGED SO THE CONFIDENTIALITY OF THE DATABSE WILLL BE KEPT.

 1) Description

 VortexRev is a full scale and responsive social networking website.
 It